pgxman/pgxman/docs/how_it_works.md

 pgxman uses [a repository of
 buildkits](https://github.com/pgxman/buildkit/tree/main/buildkit) to know what extensions are available.
-When you use `search` or `install`, the buildkit metadata is is used to obtain information about that extension.
+When you use `search` or `install`, the buildkit metadata is used to obtain information about that extension.
 A cached copy of this repository is stored in the `pgxman` folder in your [user config directory](https://pkg.go.dev/os#UserConfigDir).